Black Girls and Sport: A Breakup Story

-Our research into the impact the 2024 Paralympic Games had on the sporting aspirations of young disabled girls and boys, versus their non-disabled peers.
+Our research into the impact the 2024 Paralympic Games had on the sporting dreams of young disabled girls and boys, versus their non-disabled peers.

 Our research into how the Paris 2024 Olympic Games inspired girls to be more active and dream of reaching the top of sport.